Ohio State DC Previews Georgia Matchup - NewsBreak

 Both teams spoke highly of each other all week, acknowledging the task at hand.
 Georgia and Ohio State understand they are in a one-game season, and their first-half play reflects that.

-PHOTOS: Georgia rallies past Ohio State 42-41 in Peach Bowl College Football Playoff Semifinal

-Georgia rallied from double-figure deficits twice to defeat Ohio State 42-41 in a thrilling College Football Playoff semifinal game at the Peach Bowl inside Mercedes-Benz Stadium in Atlanta on Dec.
-31, 2022.
+The McDonough Warhawks boys basketball team won all three of its games at the annual Chuck Miller Holiday Classic.
+First, the Warhawks defeated Pine Forest High School from Pensacola, Fla., 82-35.
+Georgia rallied from double-figure deficits twice to defeat Ohio State 42-41 in a thrilling College Football Playoff semifinal game...

 Barn Kitties from Klassy Kats of Butts County are truly organic pest control

-Note: Editors’ note: This story contains graphic accounts of gun violence.
-Henry County nonprofit provide thousands of toys for underserved families during Christmas season.